freeCodeCamp/freeCodeCamp/guide/english/react/what-are-react-props/index.md

 ---
 ## React PropTypes

 These serve as a method of typechecking.
-As an application grows it tends to gather a fair amount of bugs, typechecking with PropTypes can prevent those.
+As an application grows, it tends to gather a fair amount of bugs.
+Typechecking with PropTypes can prevent those.

 ## How to get PropTypes